jacksonrayhamilton/custom-promise/README.md

 ### `p(executor)`

-Create a promise.
-The function `executor` is immediately called with `resolve` and `reject` functions as arguments, which fulfill or reject the promise.
+Returns a promise.
+The function `executor` is immediately called with `resolve` and `reject` functions as arguments.
+Call `resolve` with one argument to fulfill the promise with that value.
+Call `reject` with one argument to reject the promise with that reason.

 ### `promise.then(onFulfilled, onRejected)`

-Register callbacks to receive a promise's eventual value or the reason why it cannot be fulfilled.
+Registers callbacks to receive a promise's eventual value or the reason why it cannot be fulfilled, and returns a promise resolving with the return value of these callbacks.

 ### `promise.catch(onRejected)`

-Register just a rejection callback.
+Registers just a rejection callback, and returns a promise resolving with the return value of this callback.

 ### `p.resolve(value)`

-Create a promise fulfilled with `value`.
-If `value` has a `then` method, it is assumed to be a promise, and a new promise is returned inheriting the state of `value`.
+Returns a promise fulfilled with `value`.
+If `value` has a `then` method, it is assumed to be a promise, and the returned promise inherits the state of `value`.

 ### `p.reject(reason)`

-Create a promise rejected with `reason`.
+Returns a promise rejected with `reason`.

 ### `p.all(collection)`

-Create a promise resolving the values in `collection`.
-If `collection` is array-like (has a `length` property), the promise is resolved with an array, else with an object.
-Each value in `collection` must be fulfilled by `p.resolve` before the promise is fulfilled.
-If any value in `collection` is rejected, the promise is rejected.
+Returns a promise resolving the values in `collection`.
+If `collection` is array-like (has a `length` property), the promise is fulfilled with an array, otherwise it is fulfilled with an object.
+Each value in `collection` must be fulfilled (internally) by `p.resolve` before the returned promise is fulfilled.
+If any value in `collection` is rejected, the returned promise is rejected.

 ### `p.race(collection)`

-Create a promise resolving with the first value to resolve in `collection` via `p.resolve`.
-If any value in `collection` is rejected, the promise is rejected.
+Returns a promise resolving with the first value to resolve in `collection` via `p.resolve` (internally).
+If any value in `collection` is rejected, the returned promise is rejected.

 ### Examples